19 Places to Visit in July That Are Actually Worth It (USA)

 As someone who calls Upstate New York home, I might be a little biased, but the Adirondacks in July are truly exceptional.

-Posts to plan your trip to the Adirondack Mountains:
+Plan your trip to the Adirondack Mountains:

 12 Best Hotels in Lake Placid | Memorable Overnight Stays